Ramon Deleon Guerrero

 Ramon "Kumoi" Santos Deleon Guerrero (September 19, 1946 – March 20, 2018) was a politician from the Northern Mariana Islands.
 Guerrero was an independent candidate for Governor of the Northern Mariana Islands in the 2009 gubernatorial election.

 Biography

 Guerrero previously worked as an assistant to former Governor Froilan Tenorio for seven years.
 Guerrero also served as the former executive director of the Commonwealth Utilities Corporation (CUC) for four years.
 He died March 20, 2018 in Guam.

 Political career

 In the 1999 general election, Deleon Guerrero defeated Republican incumbent Juan P. Tenorio to represent Saipan in the Northern Mariana Islands Senate.
+During the election, DeLeon Guerrero, the second highest spending candidate in the 1999 election, outspent the incumbent who was the fifth highest spending candidate in the election.
+He was the first third-party legislator in the CNMI's history and the was described by Zaldy Dandan of Marianas Variety as the first opposition senator since 1995.

 He was sworn into office in 2000.
 During the 13th Commonwealth Legislature, he was named Vice President of the Senate after the resignation of Jose M. Dela Cruz.
 In his 2003 reelection effort, he finished fourth of five candidates, losing to Democratic candidate Luis Palacios Crisostimo.
 He left office in 2004.